AbdelrahmanBl/laravel-uploadable/README.md

 # laravel-uploadable
-Laravel Uploadable for adding behaviour to a model for self uploading images like avatar or any files type.
+Laravel Uploadable for adding behaviour to a model for self uploading files like avatar or any files type.

 ## Introduction
-This package can help you to upload images or any type of files to a destination in your filesystem, you can determine a path for a directory to save your uploaded file for each field in your table with minimal configurations.
+This package can help you to upload images or any type of files to a specific destination in your filesystem, you can determine a path for a directory to save your uploaded file for each field in your table with minimal configurations or you can use the default store directory of the package.

 ## Installation
 ```